 Can the cover close while playing records?

-No the cover should be removed completely while playing records.
-This can easily be done by uncliping the retro style cabinet clips at the back of the record player.
+No, the cover should be removed completely while playing records.
+This can easily be done by unclipping the retro style cabinet clips at the back of the record player.
 It can just as easily be clipped back on again after use.

 What is the replacement needle for this record player?

 You can get the Audio Technica NP5 diamond stylus specifically for the Collegiate.
 They cost about 5 bucks on Amazon.

 Yes, you can use the software on a MAC or a PC.
 Just check for the latest version on their website – you can download it for free.

 Should You Buy the Crosley CR6010A Collegiate USB Record Player?